spreedly/kaffe/README.md

 #### Managing how offsets are committed

 In some cases you may not want to commit back the most recent offset after processing a list of messages.
 For example, if you're batching messages to be sent elsewhere and want to ensure that a batch can be rebuilt should there be an error further downstream.
 In that example you might want to keep the offset of the first message in your batch so your consumer can restart back at that point to reprocess and rebatch the messages.

 Your message handler can respond in the following ways to manage how offsets are committed back:

-`:ok` - commit back the most recent offset and request more messages `{:ok, :no_commit}` - do _not_ commit back the most recent offset and request more message from the offset of the last message
+`:ok` - commit back the most recent offset and request more messages `{:ok, :no_commit}` - do _not_ commit back the most recent offset and request more messages from the offset of the last message
 `{:ok, offset}` - commit back at the offset specified and request messages from that point forward

 Example: